 A huge water reservoir dating from this period was discovered in 2012 near Robinson's Arch, indicating the existence of a densely built-up quarter across the area west of the Temple Mount during the Judean kingdom.

 When the Assyrians conquered the Kingdom of Israel in 722 BCE, Jerusalem was strengthened by a great influx of refugees from the northern kingdom.

 Jerusalem resumed its role as capital of Judah and center of Jewish worship.
-From Second Temple period many ancient Jewish tombs have been discovered in Jerusalem.
+From the Second Temple period, many ancient Jewish tombs have been discovered in Jerusalem.